Kaholo/kaholo-plugin-google-cloud-compute-engine/README.md

 * Action * - The action to perform: `Stop`, `Start`, `Restart`, `Get`, `Get External IP`, or `Delete`
 * Wait For Operation End - as described above in plugin settings

+## Method: Delete VM
+Deletes a specified VM.

+### Parameters
+* Service Account Credentials * - as described above in plugin settings
+* Project * - as described above in plugin settings
+* Region - as described above in plugin settings
+* Zone * - Zone is a subdivision of GCP regions, typically region-a, b, or c.
+* VM Instance - The name of the VM instance to delete.
+* Wait For Operation End - as described above in plugin settings
+* Delete Static IP - Whether you want to delete static IP associated with VM.

 ## Method: Create VPC Network
 Create a new Virtual Private Cloud (VPC) network.